Naming ceremony: Hinduism

-The Namakarma Samskara is usually held after the first 11 nights of a baby's delivery.
-These 11 post-natal days are considered as a period during which the child is adjusting to the new environment and thus very vulnerable to infections.
-To ensure this, the mother and child are separated from the rest of the family during these 10 days where no one except a helper/mother's mother is allowed to touch the baby or the mother.
-All festivals and events in the family and extended family are postponed by 11 nights.
-After those 11 nights, the house is decorated and sanctified for the ceremony.
-The mother and child are bathed traditionally and are prepared for the ceremony.
-This is most likely to avoid infecting baby or mother.
-Relatives and close friends are invited to be a part of this occasion and bless the child.
-Priests are called and an elaborate ritual takes place.
+The Namakarma Samskara is usually held after the first eleven nights of a baby's delivery.
+This is considered an adjustment period for the child, making them vulnerable to infections.
+To prevent this, the mother and child are quarantined from the rest of the family during these ten days, during which no one except a helper or the maternal grandmother is allowed to touch either of them.
+All festivals and events in the family and extended family are postponed by eleven nights, after which the house is decorated and sanctified for the ceremony.
+The mother and child are bathed in the traditional manner to avoid infecting them in preparation for the ceremony.
+Relatives and close friends are invited to be a part of this occasion and bless the child, and priests come to perform the ritual.

-The people involved in the baby naming ceremony are the parents of the newborn, the paternal and maternal grandparents and few close relatives and friends.
+The people involved in the baby-naming ceremony are the parents of the newborn, the paternal and maternal grandparents and a few close relatives and friends.
 In Maharashtra, Bengal, and among the Rajputs of Gujarat the paternal aunt has the honour of naming her brother's child.
-The child is dressed in new clothes and the mother wets the head of the baby with drops of water as a symbol of purifying the child.
+The child is dressed in new clothes and the mother pours some drops of water on her baby’s head to symbolically purify the child.
 In some communities, the baby is then handed over to the paternal grandmother or the father who sits near the priest during the ritual.
-Where the paternal aunt names the child, she whispers the newborn his or her name in the ear and then announces it to the gathered family and friends.
+Where the paternal aunt names the child, she whispers the newborn’s name in their ear and then announces it to the gathered family and friends.
 In some communities or families, the sacred fire is lighted and the priest chants sacred hymns to invoke the deities in heaven to bless the child.

 This may differ from place to place.
-In some parts of Northern Kerala, grandfather whispers the child name and we can also see the child's father naming the child and maternal uncle also.
-These function change from place to place.
-On this day baby is put into a cradle for the first time.
+In some parts of Northern Kerala, the grandfather whispers the child’s name, which may also potentially be the child’s father or the maternal uncle.
+These functions change from place to place.
+On this day, baby is put into a cradle for the first time.